agoodmovietowatch

 ESPN

 When it comes to sports coverage, you can’t go wrong with Fubo.
-In fact, the Fubo platform is all about sports coverage.
-Not only are you getting over 150 channels with a Fubo Pro subscription, but over 20 of those channels are sports networks.
+In fact, the Fubo platform specializes in sports coverage.
+Not only are you getting 175+ channels with a Fubo Pro subscription, but over 20 of those channels are sports networks.

 You’ll get the entire lineup of beIN Sports networks.
 On top of that, you’re getting a healthy selection of ESPN’s channel lineup, including ESPN 2, ESPN U, and ESPN News.
 With that much channel coverage, you’ll never miss a live boxing event again.

-And if that doesn’t convince you, Fubo has healthy DVR features, providing 250 hours of storage for all subscribers.
+And if that doesn’t convince you, Fubo has healthy DVR features, providing 1000 hours of storage for most subscribers.
 This way, you can save your favorite boxers' hits and knockouts for later watching.

 Vidgo is another heavy hitter in the sports-focused streaming platform game.
 And it doesn’t take that title lightly, with over 110 channels featuring at least 30 different sports networks.

 Between usual channels like the entire ESPN lineup to more dark-horse channels like the PAC-12 networks, you’re getting a wide variety of sports coverage with a Vidgo subscription.
-Needless to say, You won’t miss out on any live boxing events like Manny Pacquiao’s return to fighting against DK Yoo this December.
+Needless to say, You won’t miss out on any live boxing events.

 Any boxing enthusiast won’t regret subscribing to Vidgo, thanks to its extensive sports coverage.